New Leader Assimilation Sets Teams Up For Success

-There is always uncertainty when a new leader joins a pre-existing team.
-Both the leader and his or her new team members want to make a strong first impression, set expectations for each other, develop a routine for how they’ll work together, and so on.
+Regardless of the reason for the shift in leadership, there is always uncertainty when a new leader joins a pre-existing team.
+Both the leader and their new team members want to make a strong first impression, set expectations for each other, develop a routine for how they’ll work together, and so on.
 The new leader assimilation agenda should include time dedicated to the team's needs and the new leader's needs.

 The most important goal is to accelerate the getting-to-know-each-other process so the team can move toward quicker results and deeper engagement.
-If this process of new leader assimilation isn’t handled well it has the potential to set the team back.
+If this process of new leader assimilation isn’t handled well it has the potential to set the team back for months or even years.

-- The new leader comes from outside the organization and is not only learning about and assessing his or her team(s) but is also learning the dynamics of being a new boss themselves and how to navigate in the new organizational culture.
+- The new leader comes from outside the organization and is not only learning about and assessing their team(s) but is also learning the dynamics of being a new boss themselves, getting to know new peers, learning how to work with their manager, and how to navigate in the new organizational culture.

-- The new leader is promoted from within the team and while steep in the roles and responsibilities that exist today they are moving from co-worker to boss and analyzing how to set a new shared vision for the team.
+- The new leader is promoted from within the team and while steep in the roles and responsibilities that exist today, they are moving from co-worker to boss and analyzing how to set a new shared vision for the team.
+There are normally also challenges working with new peers who used to be superiors in the hierarchy.

-No matter how complicated the transition is, a facilitated process with a neutral coach can set the stage and increase the chances of early team success.
+It’s important to consider each transition circumstances and tailor the assimilation to meet these unique needs.
+But no matter how complicated the transition is, a 12-month facilitated process with a neutral coach can set the stage and increase the chances of early team success.

-From our experience in running these types of assimilation processes, here are five focus areas that can help a leader make an early impact:
+From our experience in running these types of assimilation processes, here are five focus areas that can help a leader make a sustained impact:

 Step one: Get to know the team